Fatal insomnia: Other signs and symptoms

-The age of onset is variable, ranging from 13 to 60 years, with an average of 50.
-The disease can be detected prior to onset by genetic testing.
-Death usually occurs between 6–36 months from onset.
-The presentation of the disease varies considerably from person to person, even among people within the same family; in the sporadic form, for example, sleep problems are not commonly reported, and early symptoms are ataxia, cognitive impairment, and double vision.
+The age of onset for fatal insomnia is exceptionally variable, ranging broadly from 13 to 60 years old, with the statistical average of symptom onset occurring at approximately 45 to 50 years of age.
+For individuals with a known family history of the disorder, presymptomatic detection is possible via predictive genetic testing.
+Death typically occurs between 6 and 36 months from the initial onset of symptoms.
+The physical presentation of the disease varies considerably from patient to patient, exhibiting significant phenotypic heterogeneity even among affected individuals living within the same family line.